ACCESS-NRI/access-hive.org.au/docs/about/contribute/index.md

                 Write your own content
             </div>
             <span class="with-padding">
-                Contribute to the ACCESS-Hive user portal by adding content to the ACCESS-Hive Github repository yourself.
+                Contribute to the ACCESS-Hive user portal by adding content to the ACCESS-Hive GitHub repository yourself.
             </span>
         </div>
     </a>